JohnTerragnoli/ECE281_Lab2_real/README.md

 Based off of these equations, the final schematic of the Full adder was made, shown below.
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab2_real/master/Full%20Adder%20Schematic.JPG "Full Adder Schematic")

+Based on this schematic, the code for the full adder was created.
+The wires declared in the vhdl code are the same as shown on the schematic.
+The code for the full adder can be seen here:  https://github.com/JohnTerragnoli/ECE281_Lab2_real/blob/master/Full_Adder.vhd

 This was used later in the lab to construct the 4 bit adder.
-The code for the full adder can be seen here:  https://github.com/JohnTerragnoli/ECE281_Lab2_real/blob/master/Full_Adder.vhd

 In order to test that this was correct, then, a test bench was created.
 This testbench tested every possible input for A, B and the Carry in.
 The output data was then compared with the truth table to ensure that it was correct.
 The Textbench code is here: https://github.com/JohnTerragnoli/ECE281_Lab2_real/blob/master/Full_Adder_Testbench.vhd